Piitschy/drcts/README.md

 ### Authenticate

 You can authenticate with the Directus API by providing the URL with a token or by login with a email and password.
+The token is the primary way to authenticate with the Directus API, so if set, the email and password will be ignored.

 - `--bu` or `--base-url` - Base URL of the Directus instance.
 - `--bt` or `--base-token` - Base token of the Directus instance.